Last Updated on

 The first local bus since 2014 crossed the border between Syria and Iraq at Quasybah and Abu Kamal on 22 April 2019.
 Don´t expect this border to be open for foreigners yet for many years.

-Remember that you will have to leave Iraq by the same border as you enter the country.
+Remember that you will have to leave the country by the same border as you enter the country.

 As a tourist are you required to have a government licenced driver and guide with you at all times.
 So long-distance bus travelling is out of the question.